swift-conductor/conductor-community/README.md

 ## What is Conductor?

 Conductor is a workflow orchestration engine that runs in the cloud.
-You can find more details about Conductor at the main repository of [Netflix Conductor](https://github.com/swift-conductor/conductor)
+You can find more details about Conductor at the main repository of [Swift Conductor](https://github.com/swift-conductor/conductor)

 ### What is _this_ repository?